flutter/engine/shell/platform/android/README.md

 ![Example](https://github.com/flutter/flutter/assets/168174/387550d4-eab7-4097-9da3-7713a6ec4da7)

-To get code coverage displayed in line: go to the test class you wish to run and Right click > Modify Run Configuration..., and then in the window that pops up click Modify options > Specify classes and packages (under "code coverage").
-Then, in the new box that appears, click the + > Add package, and then add `io.flutter.*`.
+To get code coverage displayed in line: go to the test class you wish to run and
+1. Right click > Modify Run Configuration...,
+2. In the window that pops up click Modify options > Specify classes and packages (under "code coverage").
+3. In the new box that appears at the bottom of the window, click the + > Add package, and then add `io.flutter.*`.